LukeStonehm/LogicalDefence/README.md

 # LogicalDefence
-An open source Android app that displays a list of the logical fallacies that haunt every rationalists world
+An open source Android app that displays a list of the logical fallacies that haunt every rationalists' world

 # License
 GNU v2